 - Is something specific making you worry, or is it things in general?

 - How are you feeling physically?

 - What are you thinking about?

 - How is your anxiety affecting you?
 Is it making you behave in a particular way or preventing you from doing something?

 Anxiety affects different people in different ways.
 If your child experiences ongoing symptoms that can’t be attributed to an obvious cause or that are preventing them from doing everyday tasks, then it’s possible they have an anxiety disorder.
 If the symptoms go on for more than two weeks, it’s a good idea to talk to your child about it and to seek professional help.

-There are also things you can do to help your child become aware of how their anxiety affects them, and to make them aware of steps they can take to keep their anxiety under control.
+There are also things you can do to help your child become aware of how their anxiety affects them, and of steps they can take to keep their anxiety under control.